 A gummy smile could also be caused by a hypermobile lip, in which the lip rises higher than normal while smiling.
 We may be able to prevent this temporarily by injecting Botox into the lip muscles, which paralyzes them and inhibits their ability to move upward.
 A more permanent approach is to surgically restrict the upward movement of the lip muscles.

 The gums may also seem too prominent if the upper jaw is longer in proportion to the face.
 One way to correct this is orthognathic surgery, a procedure that moves the upper jaw to a higher position on the skull.
 This can reduce the jaw profile with the face and subsequently affect how much of the gums show while smiling.

 These solutions range from relatively minor to significantly invasive.
 The first step, though, is to find out what's really behind your gummy smile before taking the next step to make it more attractive.

 If you would like more information on improving a gummy smile, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Gummy Smiles.”

-If you would like more information about custom-made athletic mouthguards, please contact us or schedule an appointment for a consultation.
-You can learn more by reading the Dear Doctor magazine articles “Athletic Mouthguards” and “An Introduction to Sports Injuries & Dentistry.”
+If you would like more information on implant-supported dentures and bridges, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Overdentures & Fixed Dentures.”